 Interview with Newbery-Winning Author Jack Gantos

 Jack Gantos was born in Mount Pleasant, Pennsylvania.
 He has written books for people of all ages, from picture books and middle-grade fiction to novels for young adults and adults.
 His works include Hole in My Life, a memoir that won the Michael L. Printz and Robert F. Sibert honors; Joey Pigza Swallowed the Key, a National Book Award Finalist, and Joey Pigza Loses Control, a Newbery Honor book, and his latest novel, Dead End in Norvelt, which won the 2012 John Newbery Medal and the Scott O’Dell award.
-For more information on Jack, check out his site here.
+For more information, visit his website.

 Your new book Dead End in Norvelt won the prestigious 2012 Newbery medal.
 What was your initial reaction upon getting the call?

 I was surprised, as there are always a short shelf of great books published each year and I didn’t dare indulge in the overly delicious fantasy of being awarded the Newbery medal.
 Once I did receive the call, I felt pretty giddy and I knew that my day was soon about to change in ways I hadn’t anticipated.
 So I fed the cats extra treats, and my wife and I waited for the announcement to be made public and then the phone rang and the emails were nonstop and I was off to the races.